Ritvyk/crypto-exchange/README.md

-# Getting started with crypto exchange React Node app
+# Getting started with crypto exchange React Node App 🚀

 This project is created using binance API , React as frontend and Node as Backend.